myselfhimself/hildegard-von-bingen-clinical-trial/README.md

 For more data, or any question, please create a Github issue or contact the developer.

 # License
-CC0 License - similar to Public domain
+CC0 License - similar to Public domain.